elastic-interval/pretenst-com/_drafts/2020-10-19-brass-and-tulips.md

 ![brass][brass-a1]

-The connector nuts need to be the things which connect to the cords and to do so they needed to be cut with the band saw three times each, creating six slits.
+The connector nuts need to be the parts which connect to the cords and to do so they needed to be cut with the band saw three times each, creating six slits.

 ![brass][brass-a2]

-The resulting shape is the flower part of the "tulip" where the cords connect.
+The resulting shape is the flower part of the "tulip" where the cords are going to be connected.

 ![brass][brass-a3]